infinilabs/zipora/cpp_benchmark/README.md

 # C++ Comparison Benchmark Framework

-This directory contains a comprehensive benchmarking framework for comparing the Rust infini-zip implementation with the original C++ topling-zip library.
+This directory contains a comprehensive benchmarking framework for comparing the Rust zipora implementation with the original C++ topling-zip library.

 ## Quick Start